Farhad Moshiri (artist)

-Farhad Moshiri (born 1963 in Shiraz) is an Iranian artist currently based in Tehran.
-His art work is rooted in Pop art dialect with a subtle, subversive socio-political commentary.
+Farhad Moshiri (فرهاد مشیری; 1963 – 17 July 2024) was an Iranian artist based in Tehran.
+His artwork is rooted in Pop art dialect with a subtle, subversive socio-political commentary.

 Biography

-Moshiri studied fine arts at California Institute of the Arts in Valencia, California, in the 1980s, where he first started experimenting with installations, video art and painting.
+Moshiri was born in Shiraz, Iran in 1963.
+He studied fine arts at California Institute of the Arts in Valencia, California, in the 1980s, where he first started experimenting with installations, video art and painting.
 He received his MFA from California Institute of the Arts in 1984, before moving back to Tehran in 1991.
 He subsequently became well known for his ironic interpretations of hybrids between traditional Iranian forms and those of the consumerist and globalized popular culture widespread in his country.

 In the early 2000s, Moshiri was most readily associated with his paintings of jars, which are decorated with traditional Iranian sayings and poetic verse, written in Persian calligraphy.
 These monumental containers have been described as receptacles of life, memory and desire, and reflect his fascination with archaeology.

 His painted jars, which form a trademark of his production, look like three-dimensional objects, bursting with popular foods, drinks and desserts, with popular scripts elegantly written on their body.
-Other significant works include Stereo Surround Sofa (2004), Silver Portrait on Red (2004), Diamond Brain (2004-5) and A Dream in Tehran (2007).
+Other significant works include Stereo Surround Sofa (2004), Silver Portrait on Red (2004), Diamond Brain (2004–05) and A Dream in Tehran (2007).